SaerTrial/SaerTrial.github.io/_posts/2025-07-21-extended-qemu.md

 testing branch #1...
 ```

-## Why another testing branch is not taken?
+## Why is another testing branch not taken?

 This is an interesting question.
 A string "testing branch #0" should have been printed out.
 Why does it never show up?
 Upon checking into the firmware logic, the value returned by `rand()` should determine which branch to be taken.
 The current log seems like that the function always emits the same value.

 I did reverse engineering on the generated firmware binary with Ghidra and found the random seed comes from `__aeabi_read_tp`.
-It turns out that the variable `__tls` located at ram determines such a seed generation.
+It turns out that the variable `__tls` located at `0x24000010` (SRAM) determines seed generation.
 However, I did not set up SRAM as an IO memory region.
 So, it may ask for a trick like Unicorn TCG ops to implement a hook callback for memory accesses.
 The callback functon returns a real random number whenever there is a memory access to this variable.

 ```c
  long rand(void)